 ATC reacts immediately to loss of traction, maintaining your line around a corner or obstacle.
 If a wheel slips, ATC applies brake force to that wheel and sends power to the others.
 It means you keep traction on even the loosest surface.
-Now, there’s also a new off-road mode to keep you safer in the worst conditions.

 Active Stability Control (ASC)